whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #25<br/>Create private spaces</div>
 </b><div class="rev-act-body">To really speak your heart with trusted friends, you need privacy.
-Learn how to create surveillance-free spaces so you can be with trusted friends with no recording devices present.
+Learn how to create surveillance-free spaces so you can speak with trusted friends with no recording devices present.
 For example, do experiments with your phone to discover how sensitive the microphone is, and how and where it can be safely stored so you can speak freely.</div></div>

 ### 16 - Build Your Spiritual Strength

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Release what isn't working</div>
 </b><div class="rev-act-body">Reflect on your life, and think of one belief you have that isn't working.
 Do you keep voting, hoping someday the government won't be corrupt?
 Do you believe people are inclined to sin or that obedience is good or do you have shame about your body, and so you have self-doubt or low self-worth?
 Do you think rich people are better than poor, and you judge people by how much money they have instead of how much they serve the people around them?
-Do you believe other people are basically untrustworthy, and so you struggle to form many deeply trusting relationships?<br/><br/>Take some time and think of a belief or attitude that hasn't served you, and embrace one that might serve you better.</div></div>
+Do you believe other people are basically untrustworthy, and so you struggle to form deeply trusting relationships?<br/><br/>Take some time and think of a belief or attitude that hasn't served you, and embrace one that might serve you better.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Learn to receive the tangible gifts of the Earth</div>
-</b><div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, or eat wild foods?
-Or build a house of natural materials, or make fire by rubbing sticks together?
+</b><div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, eat wild foods, build a house of natural materials, or make fire by rubbing sticks together?
 Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
 Learn how to make fire, forage wild foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Give thanks for Earth's intangible gifts</div>
 </b><div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head, or gone to the woods for private time away from people?
 Have you ever admired the enchanting silver light of the moon at night?
-If you imagine life without any trees or birds or the moon, it's easy to see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>
+Imagine life without any trees or birds or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice the same gratitude with people</div>
 </b><div class="rev-act-body">What tangible and intangible gifts do you receive from people around you?
 Is there a child whose smile lifts your spirits, or an older friend who has mentored you?
 Have family members helped you pay for school, or friends supported you during a difficult time during a relationship?
 Notice the gifts you receive and feel grateful for them.
-Where appropriate, express your gratitude to the people directly so they know the impact they had on you.</div></div>
+Express your gratitude to the people directly so they know the impact they had on you.</div></div>